 As for the will itself, you may not be able to view the actual document for free.
 Many courts now charge a fee for the ability to view documents.
 That said, you should still be able to review a list of the documents filed with the court, the executor’s name, their attorney, and the name of the presiding judge.
 You may even have access to the list of creditors and beneficiaries for the estate you’re looking into.

-From here, you can request a copy of the will and related documents from the probate clerk’s office.
+You can request a copy of the will and related documents from the probate clerk’s office.
 You could also request copies from the executor or their attorney.

 How do you find the probate court where an estate is going through probate?
 The estate is often probated in the same county the deceased person lived in at the time of their death, although sometimes, it could be a county where the deceased owned real estate.